JasonMDev/rails-link-aggregator/SNAPSHOTS.md

 # Snapshots
-Here are some snapshots of specific pages of the wbesite.
+Here are some snapshots of specific pages of the website.

 ## Homepage
 This is the landing page.